 - Panthenol: Also known as pro-vitamin B-5, panthenol soothes and moisturizes the skin.

-Creme de la Mer also contains Eucalyptus essential oil and additional fragrance, which may be irritating to sensitive skin.
+Creme de la Mer also contains Eucalyptus essential oil and added fragrance, which may irritate sensitive skin.
 (I have somewhat sensitive skin, but my skin loves Creme de la Mer and doesn’t experience any irritation.)

-La Mer notes that the cream should be warmed between the fingers to activate it.
-Once it is translucent, it can be applied to the face and neck.
+La Mer notes that you should warm the cream between the fingers to activate it.
+Once it is translucent, you can apply it to your face and neck.

 So why is Creme de la Mer so expensive?
 La Mer says it’s the quality of ingredients, the complex processes that go into producing La Mer products, and the results seen by their customers that make the price tag so high.